simeononsecurity/simeononsecurity.ch/content/downloads/index.en.md

 - [**simeononsecurity/system_update**](https://galaxy.ansible.com/ui/standalone/roles/simeononsecurity/system_update/): An Ansible role for system update tasks for both Windows and Linux.
 - [**simeononsecurity/windows_update**](https://galaxy.ansible.com/ui/standalone/roles/simeononsecurity/windows_update/): An Ansible role for updating Windows systems.

+## Browser Extensions

+### Chrome

+- [**Search SimeonOnSecurity**](https://chromewebstore.google.com/detail/search-simeononsecurity/ggglhpkijcikcjmhlbakphhcgjgbdmel): A Chrome extension that enhances search capabilities and features related to security and technology by allowing you to search SimeonOnSecurity directly within your web browser.

+### FireFox

+- [**Search SimeonOnSecurity**](https://addons.mozilla.org/en-US/firefox/addon/search-simeononsecurity/): A Firefox extension that enhances search capabilities and features related to security and technology by allowing you to search SimeonOnSecurity directly within your web browser.

 ## Chocolatey Packages